WxboySuper/liveradarpy/README.md

 # pyliveradar

+> \[!NOTE]
+> This package is still in development. v0.1 will release soon as a MVP build with a scaled down L2 radar process.

 `pyliveradar` is a Python module designed to handle live radar data acquisition and updates.
 It provides a reusable and modular approach to working with radar data streams.

 ## Features